Doctor Cine Actor: Plot

 Madhu is a talented doctor who earns several laurels with his research.
 He strives to make his cousin Raju a doctor like him but Raju is interested only in films.
 Raju also wins a prize by portraying Chatrapati Sivaji in a play.
 When Madhu insults Raju for wasting his time, depressed Raju leaves the home.
 Raju's childhood sweetheart Radha provides gives him money to move to Madras.

 Raju struggles a lot in Madras for opportunities.
-One day, he manages to get a small role and uses the opportunity to the fullest.
+One day, he obtains a small role and uses the opportunity to the fullest.
 He soon rises to become a bonafide star and earns millions of rupees.
 Meanwhile, film director Srikanth's wife and popular actress Ranjani try to get close to Raju.
 Raju, however, rejects her advances and marries Radha.
-Madhu also gets married to Latha.
+Madhu also marries Latha.
 Slowly, Madhu and Raju cope with each other.
-Following a ghastly incident, Raju hands over his baby boy to Madhu and Radha to look after it.
+Following a ghastly incident, Raju hands his baby boy to Madhu and Radha for safekeeping.

 Srikanth and Rajani scheme and manage to get Raju on board for their next film.
 While Rajani lusts for Raju, Srikanth intends to damage his career.
 Raju realizes this and punishes them for their sins, and returns home.